ajoslin/form-lifecycle/readme.md

 #### `Lifecycle.atObjectPath(path) -> lifecycleAtPath`

+Run FormLifecycle methods at a path of a given object (usually your app state).

-Given a string or array path, returns a lifecycle of functions that take an object as the first argument instead of a form.
+Given a string or array path, returns the same functions as above, set to run at the location determined by the `path`.
+Instead of taking a `form` as your first argument, these take an object.

 The form will make changes to the object at the given path, and return the changed object.